Army Combat Uniform: Operation Enduring Freedom Pattern (MultiCam)

-Beginning in late 2010 U.S. Army soldiers deployed to Afghanistan (starting with the 173rd Airborne Brigade) were issued an Army-developed variant of the Crye Precision "MultiCam" pattern, known as the Operation Enduring Freedom Pattern (OEF, OEF-CP, or OCP), which was far more effective for use in Afghanistan's terrain.
+Beginning in late 2010 U.S. Army soldiers deployed to Afghanistan (starting with the 173rd Airborne Brigade) were issued ACUs made in Crye Precision's MultiCam pattern, referred to by the army as the Operation Enduring Freedom Pattern (OEF, OEF-CP, or OCP), which was far more effective for use in Afghanistan's terrain.
 The flame-retardant variants of the uniforms are designed to prevent third-degree burns, along with up to thirty percent of second degree burns.
 Additionally, all uniforms are treated with the chemical permethrin to help protect soldiers from ticks and insects.
-Some U.S. Army soldiers during the latter stages of the Iraq War also wore the OEF patterned ACU; some were seen wearing them as late as December 2011, when the United States withdrew its military forces from the country at the end of the war.
+Some U.S. Army soldiers during the latter stages of the Iraq War also wore the OEF-patterned ACU; some were seen wearing them as late as December 2011, when the United States withdrew its military forces from the country at the end of the war.
 The MultiCam-patterned ACUs were retired in 2019 with the UCP-patterned ones.

 Operational Camouflage Pattern (OCP)

 In May 2014, the Army unofficially announced that the Operational Camouflage Pattern (OCP) would replace UCP on the ACU.
 The original "Scorpion" pattern was developed at United States Army Soldier Systems Center by Crye Precision in 2002 for the Objective Force Warrior program.
 Crye later modified and trademarked their version of the pattern as MultiCam, which was selected for use by U.S. soldiers and airmen in Afghanistan in 2010 as the Operation Enduring Freedom Pattern.
-After talks to officially adopt MultiCam broke down over costs in late 2013, the Army began experimenting with the original Scorpion pattern, creating a variant code named "Scorpion W2", noting that while a pattern can be copyrighted, a color palette cannot and that beyond 50 meters the actual pattern is "not that relevant".
+After talks to officially adopt MultiCam broke down over costs in late 2013, the Army began experimenting with the original Scorpion pattern, creating a variant code named "Scorpion W2".
 The pattern resembles MultiCam with muted greens, light beige, and dark brown colors, but uses fewer beige and brown patches and no vertical twig and branch elements.
 On 31 July 2014, the Army formally announced that the pattern would begin being issued in uniforms in summer 2015.
 The official name is intended to emphasize its use beyond Afghanistan to all combatant commands.
 The OCP pattern fully replaced the UCP pattern on the ACU by 1 October 2019.
 ACUs printed in OCP first became available for purchase on 1 July 2015, with deployed soldiers already being issued uniforms and equipment in the new pattern.

-The U.S. Air Force has also adopted the OCP Uniform from 2018 onward, and it replaced the Airman Battle Uniform by April 2021.
+The U.S. Air Force has also adopted the ACU, which they call the OCP uniform, from 2018 onward, and it replaced the Airman Battle Uniform by April 2021.
+The Air Force version differs only in name tapes and rank being embroidered in spice brown thread instead of black.
 The U.S. Space Force has also adopted the OCP Uniform, but with blue thread for ranks and tapes.
+The Civil Air Patrol, civilian auxiliary of the U.S. Air Force, has also been granted authorization to wear the OCP uniform with distinctive dark blue tapes, full color patches and a mandatory duty identifier.